aerobless/knowledge/🧠 Psychology/⁉️ Debugging Emotional Distress.md

 * **Step 0: Trigger**
   * Something triggers emotional distress in you (sadness, anger, hate, ..)
 * **Step 1: Looking in the right place - debugging it**
   * Base response: Who is responsible / who is at fault -> leads to: notion that emotional distress is caused by someone else.
-Loss of power.&#x20;
+Loss of power.
   * Alternate Strategy: How to break out of the cycle?
     * Separate things (also in time)
     * Address source later (if still needed)